elastic/ecs/schemas/README.md

 - type (ignored): at this level, should always be `group`
 - reusable (optional): Used to identify which field sets are expected to be reused in multiple places.
   See "Field set reuse" for details.
+- beta: Adds a beta marker for the entire fieldset.
+The text provided in this attribute is used as content of the beta marker in the documentation.

 ### Field set reuse